- This event has passed.

 - Introduction of keynote speaker

-Keynote (10 minutes): European Commission Eloise Couffon (DG Energy)
+Keynote (10 minutes): European Commission Eloise Couffon (Policy Officer, DG Energy)

 Part 1: Up and coming energy islands (30 minutes)

-- ‘The bet on offshore hydrogen production’: Dr. Benjamin Baur – AquaVentus (RWE project for hydrogen production in North Sea)
+- ‘The bet on offshore hydrogen production’: Dr. Benjamin Baur – AquaVentus (find presentation here)

 Part 2: R&D challenges (30 minutes)